rabbitmq/chef-cookbook/README.md

 [![Build Status](https://travis-ci.org/jjasghar/rabbitmq.svg?branch=master)](https://travis-ci.org/jjasghar/rabbitmq)

 This is a cookbook for managing RabbitMQ with Chef.
-It is intended for of RabbitMQ 2.6.1 or later releases.
+It is intended for RabbitMQ 2.6.1 or later releases.
 With Chef we have adopted support >= 11.14.0 for chef-client, and leaning heavily on chef-client 12 and above.

 ## Requirements